-A simple ritual for Imbolc of self-reflection and self-care
+An Imbolc ritual of self-reflection and self-care — simple yet potent

 A simple ritual for Imbolc of reconnecting with yourself

 A simple ritual for Imbolc is to carve out time for self-reflection and pause to focus on your self-care with the reflective questions below.

 To begin, create a sacred space for your Imbolc ritual.
 There are many ways to do this—keep it simple, such as...

 - Clear a space for yourself.
 It can be a corner or a table or a whole room.Try to create privacy for yourself and anyone who may be joining you.

 - Take time to ground and draw your focus inward.
 Put your hands on your heart, close your eyes, and take some deep breaths.